Loyola University Chicago

 President (of Loyola University Chicago)

 • Since 2022, Loyola’s president has been Mark C. Reed.
-His full title is: Mark C. Reed, EdD, president of Loyola University Chicago.
+His full title in standalone format should be Mark C. Reed EdD, President, Loyola University Chicago

-• On formal materials, including invitations, messages, signature lines, and bylines, use Mark C. Reed, EdD, on first reference.
-For second reference: Dr. Reed.
+• On formal materials, including invitations, messages, signature lines, and bylines, use Mark C. Reed EdD.
+For second reference: Reed.

 • Do not list degrees in running text.
-Consider context when deciding how to write his title on first reference: Dr. Mark C. Reed, president of Loyola; Loyola President Mark C. Reed.
-On following references: Dr. Reed.
+Consider context when deciding how to write title on first reference: Mark Reed, president of Loyola; Loyola President Mark C. Reed.
+On following references: Dr. Reed, or Reed, depending on context.

 pronouns